 Above is Malthinus flaveolus, the Yellow-tipped malthine.
 The adult length is 4.5 - 5.5 mm.
 The adults is usually found in woods or woodland edges in bushes and grasses from may - August.
 The larva lives in rotting wood.

 The adults have yellow tips to the elytra, and the elytra are shorter than the abdomen.

-There are 6 species found in Britain, but 3 of these are introduced aliens.
+There are 6 species of Lyctidae found in Britain, but 3 of these are introduced aliens.

 The larvae eat dry sap-wood, and produce a very fine dust almost like flour.
 The females have long ovipositors to deposit their eggs in cracks in wood.

 Lyctus brunneus, the common powder post beetle, above, is native to Britain, and has probably been introduced to many other parts of the world.
 It ranges in size from 2.5 to 8.0 mm long, and ranges in colour from chestnut brown to dark brown with clearly clubbed antennae.
 In comparison to the Anobiidae notice that the head is not hidden by the pronotum.

 It is a serious pest of seasoned hardwood such as oak, ash and some tropical woods, and is mainly found in lumber yards, carpenters workshops and houses.
 Adults usually emerge from May to September.
 They are good fliers and fly towards light at night.
 During the daytime they hide in cracks and crevices.
 The female lays up to 220 long, cylindrical eggs with a thread-like tail which are pushed into the wood going with the direction of the grain.
 The eggs are translucent white, 1 mm long and 0.15 mm wide.
 The larvae feed for 1 or 2 years and reach a maximum length of 5mm, although this can be shorter if conditions are favourable, e.g. highly nutritious wood.
 Before pupation the larva bores to just beneath the surface where it pupates.